fishercoder1534/Leetcode/README.md

 ## Best way to open this project

-1. Install Intellij on your machine, either CE or UE.
+1. Install IntelliJ on your machine, either CE or UE.
 2. git clone this repo to your local disk
 3. import this project as a new project (does need to be imported as a gradle project)
 4. If you run into "Could not determine Java version using executable ..." error, use local gradle distribution: "/usr/local/Cellar/gradle/4.8.1/libexec/" instead of the default one.
 More details, see [this question on Stackoverflow](https://stackoverflow.com/questions/52195643/cannot-find-symbol-intellij-gradle/52196069#52196069).